churchilldotexe/algo/Algorithm-notes/algo-time.md

 ### Recursion

+Think of it as a complicated domino effect

 "base case" - you can treat it like a case to stop the recursion.
 Base Case is not only for when you achieved the goal of a function but it is better to put as much case as you can to stop the recursion in the base case to make the recursion process simple

 Have 3 process for recursive case: